 Glen looks surprised and smiles back.
 "Yeah, sounds fun.
 Lead the way."

-Red lies in bed with Pichu on his stomach and admires his glossy new Researcher License, basking in the sense of contentment that fills him.
+Red lies in bed with Pichu on his stomach and admires his glossy new Researcher License, basking in the sense of contentment that fills him and trying it to ignore the melancholy note beneath it.

 Three months since he set out on his journey.
 In some ways not much time, but he's gone through so much that he feels like a completely different person than the Red who spent his days doing menial lab work or preparing for his journey with Blue.
 Now that the first step of his journey is complete, it feels like it was almost too easy… an idea that he imagines Past Red staring at in disbelief, then holding up a single sore-from-typing finger.